Getting started with MISB 0806

 User-Defined Data Local Set decoding.

-When client receives the RVT User-Defined Data Local Set and have a relevant decoder plugin installed, the SDK will provide the output as described above.
+When a client receives the RVT User-Defined Data Local Set and has a relevant decoder plugin installed, the SDK provides the output as described above.
+If the client does not have the plugin but supports RVT decoding, it receives an array of uint values along with the standard tags/values, ensuring MISB 0806 compliance.

 Using User-Defined Data Local Set plugins in applications

-Please see STPlayer RVT Plugin for more info on how to use plugins in the applications.
+Please see STPlayer RVT Plugin for more information about using plugins in applications.

 Plugin development